 When efforts to collect monies owed to the SHA (as described in the Family or Owner Remedies sections of this Plan) are unsuccessful, SHA may also pursue collection through credit bureaus, small claims court, civil law suit, state income tax set-off program or other debt recovery solutions.

 CHAPTER 15: Project Based Vouchers

-Link: 24 CFR 983; HUD PIH Notice 2017-21
+Link: 24 CFR 983

-Except as noted in this chapter, the Administrative Plan policies stated for the HCV program also apply to the PBV program.
+Except as provided by federal regulation (24 CFR 983.2), the Administrative Plan policies stated for the HCV tenant-based program also apply to the PBV program.

 15.1 Overview